CloveTwilight3/prism/README.md

 [< Back to main page](https://clovetwilight3.github.io/)

 # Fabric Loader
-## You must have the Fabric Loader installed to make these work!
+## You can drag and drop these into the Launcher to import it!

-If you are unsure on how to install this, you can ping Clove

 [Download Clove's Modpack on Fabric 1.21.4](https://www.mazeymoos.com/prism/clove.zip)